National Legionary State

 The National Legionary State (Statul Național Legionar) was a totalitarian regime which governed Romania for five months, from 14 September 1940 until its official dissolution on 14 February 1941.
-The regime was led by General Ion Antonescu in partnership with the Iron Guard, the Romanian fascist, ultra-nationalist, anti-communist and anti-Semitic organization.
+The regime was led by General Ion Antonescu in partnership with the Iron Guard, the Romanian fascist, ultra-nationalist, anti-communist and antisemitic organization.
 Though the Iron Guard had been in the Romanian Government since 28 June 1940, on 14 September it achieved dominance, leading to the proclamation of the National Legionary State.

 On 27 September 1940, Romania withdrew from the Balkan Pact.
 On 8 October, Nazi German troops began crossing into Romania, and soon numbered over 500,000.
 On 23 November, Romania formally joined the Axis powers.
 On 27 November, 64 former dignitaries or officials were executed by the Iron Guard in the Jilava Massacre.
-The already harsh anti-Semitic legislation was expanded, included the expropriation of Jewish-owned rural property on 4 October, followed by forests on 17 November, and finally by river transport on 4 December.
+The already harsh antisemitic legislation was expanded, included the expropriation of Jewish-owned rural property on 4 October, followed by forests on 17 November, and finally by river transport on 4 December.

 On 20 January 1941, the Iron Guard attempted a coup, combined with a pogrom against the Jews of Bucharest.
 Within four days, Antonescu had successfully suppressed the coup, and the Iron Guard was forced out of the government.
 Horia Sima and many other Legionnaires took refuge in Nazi Germany, while others were imprisoned.
 Antonescu formally abolished the National Legionary State on 14 February 1941.